ashwinGokhale/Gamma/README.md

     install|ins                      Installs the 'ad' command, which cd's into a git repo fuzzy matching a repo in the context base add|a <base> [otherBases...]
 Adds the specified bases as well as all git repos in them remove|r <base> [otherBases...]
-Removes the specified bases from Gamma set [options]                    Set the base or repo of the context run [options]                    Runs a git command in the context rebase|re [bases...]
+Removes the specified bases from Gamma set [options]                    Set the base and/or repo of the context run [options]                    Runs a git command in the context rebase|re [bases...]
 Rescan base(s) and removes any base or repo that does not exist anymore daemon|d                         Runs background process that maintains all bases and their repos